Tag Archives: Frank Sinatra

 Further complicating the plot is Raymond’s ambitious mother Eleanor Iselin (Angela Lansbury) and her attempt to guide her husband Senator Iselin (James Gregory) to further power using any means necessary.

-The Manchurian Candidate is a film that requires the utmost attention to fully appreciate and understand the events.
+The Manchurian Candidate is a film that requires attention to appreciate and understand.

 The plot is highly complex, but that is a testament to the composition of the film and hardly a complaint.
 The viewer must stay on course to appreciate the intricate details.